-The UW-Whitewater Sustainability Office consists of a mix of full-time staff, part-time faculty, and student support positions to help fulfill the various goals of the sustainability program on campus.
+The UW-Whitewater Sustainability Office consists of a mix of one full-time staff and student internship positions to help fulfill the various goals of the sustainability program on campus.
 Currently, the following positions are affiliated with our sustainability efforts:

 The Sustainability Director provides leadership and oversight of all Sustainability Office projects and programs designed to improve environmental sustainability awareness and performance on the UW-Whitewater campus.
 The Director serves as a resource for faculty and instructional staff to integrate sustainability concepts into academics through student projects, research, and interview assistance as well as providing guest lectures and tours with sustainability themes.
 The Director also builds partnerships with internal and external entities to build collaborative sustainability efforts and engage a wider audience in sustainability topics.
 As a member of the Facilities Planning and Management Department, the position also oversees collection and dissemination of operational data such as utility use and other aspects of environmental impact of the physical campuses.

 Wes Enterline has been employed by UW-Whitewater since July 2008 and is the only person to date to hold the position of Sustainability Coordinator/Director at UW-Whitewater.
 He is also two-time graduate of UW-Whitewater, receiving a BBA in Computer End-User Technology in 2001 and a BS in Sociology and an Environmental Science-GIS minor in 2008.
 Wes became interested in environmental issues after reading The Last Hours of Ancient Sunlight by Thom Hartmann and The Future of Life by Edward O. Wilson and has continued advocacy for a reduced carbon economy that respects the biodiversity of our natural world.

 Area Health Education Centers (AHEC) summer intern programs provide hands-on learning opportunities for students and assistance to local health departments.
 Programs in each AHEC region across the state are somewhat different, but each has at its core a partnership with local health departments to develop research projects and provide mentoring for health professions students interested in an intensive summer experience in community health.
 The placement is 8 weeks during June and July.
 Applications open in mid-December each year, so visit their website if you're interested in applying.